-Data / Parameter EG {PJ,facility,y}
+Data / Parameter E1gEG {PJ,facility,y} Unit kWhMWh

-Unit MWh

-Description Quantity of net electricity generation supplied by the project plant/unit to the grid in year y (MWh)

-Source of data Electricity meters installed at both the generating unit's connection point (Sol Plaatje and Merino sites).

-Value(s) applied 34,031

-Measurement methods and procedures Remote monitored meter will be used which records each Wh produced.
-The data will be monitored continuously and aggregated monthly.
+Description Total annual power generated at the Sol Plaatje generating unitQuantity of net electricity generation supplied by the project plant/unit to the grid in year y (MWh) Source of data Electricity metermeters installed at both the generating unit's connection point , which is situated at the Panorama Substation.
+This is the point of supply for the Unit, in accordance with the Power Purchase Agreements signed with the Dihlabeng Municipality.
+(Sol Plaatje and Merino sites) Value(s) applied 34,031 15 084 882 Measurement methods and procedures Remote monitored meter will be used which records each Wh produced.
+Data The data will be downloaded daily viamonitored continuously and aggregated monthly.
 The operational Manager is responsible for the measurements.
-There is a bidirectional meter recording imports and exports of energy for each of the two facilities, as well as a check meter in each facility.
+There is a wireless GPRS (cell phone) system.Mainbidirectional meter: recording imports and exports of energy for each of the two facilities, as well as a check meter in each facility.
 The total net electricity generation is obtained from the sum of the net electricity generation from both main meters (Sol Plaatje and Merino).
-The meters' accuracy is as described below: Sol Plaatje Main: accuracy class of 0.2s Sol Plaatje Check: accuracy class of 0.5s Merino Eskom meter Main: accuracy class of 0.5s Monitoring frequency Continuous real time monitoring, with a daily download of data and monthly recording thereof.
+The meters' accuracy is as described below: Sol Plaatje Main: accuracy class of 0.2s (IEC 62053-22) Sol Plaatje Check: accuracy class of 0.5s Merino Eskom meter; Main: accuracy class of 0.5s Merino Eskom meter Check: accuracy class of 0.5s Monitoring frequency Continuous real time monitoring, with a daily download of data and monthly recording thereof QA/QC procedures According to the National Standard for Metering (NRS-057), the meters need to be at least of Class 1.
+Meters' calibration to be checked by accredited calibration authority every 3 (three) years.
+Real time digital data recording.
+Purpose of data Used in the calculation of the project emission reductions Additional comment Data / Parameter E2g Unit kWh Description Total annual power generated at the Merino generating unit Source of data Electricity meters installed at the generating unit's connection point, which is situated at the power station.
+This is the point of supply for the Unit, in accordance with the Power Purchase Agreements signed with Eskom Holdings.
+Value(s) applied 18 946 229 Measurement methods and procedures Remote monitored meter will be used which records each Wh produced.
+Data will be downloaded daily via a wireless GPRS (cell phone) system.
+Monitoring frequency Continuous real time monitoring, with a daily download of data and monthly recording thereof.
 QA/QC procedures According to the National Standard for Metering (NRS-057), the meters need to be at least of Class 1.
 Meters' calibration to be checked by accredited calibration authority every 3 (three) years.
-Purpose of data Used in the calculation of the project emission reductions Additional comment Refer to Appendix 5 for additional information.
+Real time digital data recording.
+Purpose of data Used in the calculation of the project emission reductions